 B1210 Collison: Humberside Police appeal for witnesses after man left with 'life-threatening' injuries

-Officers are appealing for witnesses after a road traffic collision left a 19-year-old pedestrian with injuries that are thought to be “life-threatening”.
+Man left with life threatening injuries after crash on B1210 as arrest made by police

+A 19-year-old man was left with life-threatening injuries after a crash on the B1210 and a man was arrested on the scene.

-On Tuesday (Jan 30), there were reports of a collision on the B1210 Habrough Road, Immingham between the junctions of Brocklesby Avenue and Calder Close at around 8.50 pm.
+On Tuesday (Jan 30), there were reports of a collision on Habrough Road, Immingham between the junctions of Brocklesby Avenue and Calder Close at around 8.50 pm.

 Humberside Police believe a white Volkswagen LT35 van was travelling towards Immingham before colliding with a pedestrian.

-The pedestrian was taken to hospital for treatment with injuries believed to be “life-threatening”.
+The 19-year-old was taken to hospital for treatment with injuries believed to be life-threatening.

 Police arrested a 34-year-old man at the scene on suspicion of driving whilst unfit through drink, driving whilst unfit through drugs and causing serious injury by careless driving.